 The Triple Crown (Crown of Isis)

-The High Priestess wears a crown composed of a full moon flanked by two crescent moons, the symbol of the ancient Egyptian goddess Isis.
-This triple crown represents the three phases of the moon—waxing, full, and waning—as well as the three stages of womanhood: maiden, mother, and crone.
+Her crown is a full moon flanked by two crescents — the headdress of the Egyptian goddess Isis.
+It maps the three phases of the moon (waxing, full, waning) and, in the older reading, the three stages of a woman's life: maiden, mother, crone.

 The Crescent Moon at Her Feet